 Be seen, be heard, be connected!

 The Deafblind Association NZ was established as a charitable trust in 2014.
 Deafblind Association NZ is a not-for-profit organisation and receives no funding from central government.
-It is required to source funding to finance the support it provides.
-The mission of the Deafblind Association of New Zealand is to foster increased understanding of deafblindness and support the self-determination of the deafblind community in facing challenges and contributing through active participation.

 There is much to do in raising awareness of what dual sensory loss means.
 We are inspired by the need for the deafblind to have an improved connection with their communities – geographical, online, individual, local, national, and international.
 Though communication can be a challenge, we are fostering healthy, accessible engagement between the deafblind, their whānau, service providers, funders, non-government organisations, and local and national government.
 Fostering relationships through active participation is front and centre to what we do.